dagargo/overwitch/README.md

 Bus 001 Port 003 Device 006: ID 1935:000c Digitakt
 ```

 Then, you can indicate which device you want to use like this.
-It is recommended to run `overwitch` with real time priority, so run it like this.
-Press `Ctrl+C` to stop.
-You'll see an oputput like this.
-Note that we are using the verbose option here but it is not recommended to use it and it is showed here for illustrative pursoses only.
+It is recommended to run `overwitch` with real time priority, so run it with `chrt`.
+To stop, just press `Ctrl+C`.
+You'll see an oputput like the one below.
+Notice that we are using the verbose option here but it is **not recommended** to use it and it is showed here for illustrative pursoses only.

 ```
 $ chrt -f 35 overwitch -d Digitakt -v